 I’m mostly confused on this because I skipped this part since I knew my bus leader personally.
 But you have to select the meetup location in your city and then you’ll select your group leader and bus leader.
 Everyone in your crew must select the same meetup location and bus/table leader in order to sit together.
 If it’s just you two, no worries.
 If you’re 10 deep in your crew, you must coordinate your table efforts in order to be together.
 Per the current Dîner en Blanc rules, you will not be able to switch attendees to different buses.
 For folks attending in groups it makes sense for you to give your coins to one person and have them buy everyone’s tickets at the same time.
 This part is overall just really tricky.
 So just try different things.

 I actually wrote down all the reasons I hated my Dîner en Blanc experience.
 That was originally the name of this post until I realized that was unfair.
 The truth is, Dîner en Blanc requires a lot of pre-planning (that I didn’t do).
 Throughout this whole process, I felt scatterbrained.
 I was on a few group text messages, a few GroupMe messages and then there were the few hundred messages (exaggerated for my feelings) from the Dîner en Blanc site.

 What to wear

 Your attire is probably the easiest part of this experience.
 Years ago you had to wear white (not cream or off-white) from head to toe.
-2017 allows for more wiggle room with your attire.
+Now we’ve been given a little wiggle room with your attire.
 We were allowed to wear metallic shoes and accessories.
 Some cities will allow sneakers but for the most part, think très chic (insert my whack ass French accent!).
 I highly recommend wearing flats because you will be dragging your whole entire life to the secret location and then setting up your whole entire life once you arrive.
 If you must, bring your heels and change later for that photo opp.

 So What exactly is your “whole entire life”